kenika/family-grid-calendar/README.md

 ### 🌦️ Weather Integration

 Calendar Card Pro can display weather forecasts alongside your calendar events, providing a complete view of both your schedule and the expected weather conditions.

+> **Visual Editor:** Access all weather settings in the "Weather Integration" section of the editor, where you can select your weather entity and configure display options for both date and event positions.

 ```yaml
 type: custom:calendar-card-pro